 - 1. Maintain LGFA's credit rating equal to the New Zealand Government sovereign rating where both entities are rated by the same Rating Agency. - 2.
-Provide at least 75% of aggregate long-term debt funding to the Local Government sector. - 3.
-Achieve the financial forecasts outlined in section 4 for net interest income and operating expenses, including provision for a shareholder dividend payment in accordance with approved dividend policy. - 4.
+Provide at least 80% of aggregate long-term debt funding to the Local Government sector. - Achieve the financial forecasts outlined in section 4 for net interest income and operating expenses, including provision for a shareholder dividend payment in accordance with approved dividend policy. - 4.
 Meet or exceed the Performance Targets outlined in section 5. - 5.
 Comply with the Health and Safety at Work Act 2015. - 6.
-Comply with the Shareholder Foundation Polices and the Board-approved Treasury Policy at all times.
+Comply with the Shareholder Foundation Polices and the Board-approved Treasury Policy at all times. - 7.
+Assist the local government sector with significant matters such as COVID -19 response and the proposed Three Waters Reform Programme.